 Who is required to wear masks?

-Teens, instructors, and any visitors are required to wear masks.
+Teens, instructors, and any visitors are NOT required to wear masks, but it is highly recommended.

 Will programs provide masks, hand sanitizer, and other disinfectants?